georgemitenkov/weatherly/README.md

 ## How it works
 ### Workflow
 The workflow of the application is simple.
--> User enters a location at which s/he wants to find out the current weather conditions.
+1. User enters a location at which s/he wants to find out the current weather conditions.
--> Location is interpreted via pyowm to return an Observation object -> Observation object is parsed to extract useful data via Parser class -> Predictor class makes suggestions based on the weather data.
+2. Location is interpreted via `pyowm` to return an Observation object
+3. Observation object is parsed to extract useful data via `Parser` class
+4. `Predictor` class makes suggestions based on the weather data.
--> Weather information and suggestions are passed to the rendered page.
+5. Weather information and suggestions are passed to the rendered page.

 ### Prediction algorithm
-Predict class uses a simple suggestion algorithm.
+`Predict` class uses a simple suggestion algorithm.
 In database, it searches clothes and accessoires that mach the current temperature and are suitable for current weather conditions(i.e. rain, snow, etc.)

 ## Prerquisites